theo-llewellyn/IpsHolobiont/README.md

-# A case of invasive holobionts: invasive Ips typographus brings new fungal phytopathogens into the United Kingdom
+# Co-introduction of fungal phytopathogens with an insect forest pest demonstrates holobiont invasion across a sea barrier
 This repository contains the code associated to the paper:
 <br/>

-A case of invasive holobionts: invasive Ips typographus brings new fungal phytopathogens into the United Kingdom
+Co-introduction of fungal phytopathogens with an insect forest pest demonstrates holobiont invasion across a sea barrier
 <br/>

 **Authors**: